geogardenclub/geogardenclub.github.io/docs/user-guide/plantings.md

 # Plantings

-:::tip How (and why!) to define plantings.
+:::tip How (and why) to define plantings.
 :::

 In GeoGardenClub, a "Planting" defines one or more plants of the same Crop and Variety that are growing in a single Bed and have (approximately) the same timing data (i.e. start date, transplant date, pull date, etc.).
 So, for example, if you have a Bed containing six Big Boy tomato plants, all planted on the same date, you would represent them in GGC as a single Planting.